LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 - [ ] 2.3.a (basic) We pay particular attention to the identification of protected attributes and their possible proxies (e.g. studying one by one the variables used as model inputs to identify the correlations they might have with sensitive data)
 - [ ] 2.3.b (basic) We carry out evaluations on test data from different sub-populations in order to identify possible problematic biases
 - [ ] 2.3.c (basic) We select and implement one or more justice and equity measure(s) (_fairness metrics_)
-- [ ] 2.3.d We use _data augmentation_ or _re-weighting_ approaches to reduce possible biases in the data sets
+- [ ] 2.3.d (advanced) We use _data augmentation_ or _re-weighting_ approaches to reduce possible biases in the data sets
-- [ ] 2.3.e The above practices that we implement are duly documented and integrated into the end-to-end genealogy of the models concerned
+- [ ] 2.3.e (advanced) The above practices that we implement are duly documented and integrated into the end-to-end genealogy of the models concerned
 - [ ] 2.3.f (basic) We have not yet put in place any such measures

 <details>